tomcam/guten1.github.io/tutorial.md

 ### When to avoid Gutenberg

-Gutenberg doesn't work like WordPress, which stores its articles in a database, then renders and formats them each time they are viewed.
+* Gutenberg doesn't work like WordPress, which stores its articles in a database, then renders and formats them each time they are viewed.
 This data-driven approach means that interactive features like discussion threads aren't practical with Gutenberg.
 Of course, there's nothing wrong with making those pages using a server side language such as PHP or Python and doing the rest of the site in Gutenberg.
+* If you need WordPress plugins, don't use Gutenberg

 ## Pros and cons of using Gutenberg to generate your static website